 The best way to deal with a gas leak is to prevent one from happening at all.
 The best way to prevent gas leaks is through annual inspections.
 Many home heating professionals offer this service.
 Make sure that the person you choose to inspect your home is properly certified.
 For older homes, it may also be a smart investment to upgrade the gas piping to meet today’s safety standards.
 Replacing older gas appliances with newer ones that have modern safety features will help ensure the safety of your home and property.
 This is especially important for gas furnaces.

 In both cases, plan ahead: know what you will do and keep emergency phone numbers handy.

-What to Do in the Event of the Gas Leak in the Workplace
+What to Do in the Event of a Gas Leak in the Workplace

 - If you smell natural gas in the workplace, alert your manager so he or she can instruct all employees to leave the area.

-- If you are the manager, instruct employees to exist the premises and call the correct people for help.
+- If you are the manager, instruct employees to exit the premises and call the correct people for help.